 Multiple Service Providers of the Same Service Component or Subcomponent with a Hourly Unit of Service Multiple service providers of the same service component or subcomponent with a hourly unit of service, as listed in Section 3510, Hourly Unit of Service, may perform an activity at the same time for the same individual if multiple service providers are needed to perform the activity.

-Service Coordination and Day Habilitation or In-Home Day Habilitation Provided at the Same Time
+Service Coordination and On-Site Individualized Skills and Socialization, Off-Site Individualized Skills and Socialization, or In-Home Individualized Skills and Socialization Provided at the Same Time

-Revision 21-1; Effective January 1, 2021
+Revision 23-2; Effective March 1, 2023

-A service provider of day habilitation or in-home day habilitation may provide day habilitation or in-home day habilitation to an individual at the same time a service coordinator is providing non-face to face service coordination to the individual at the day habilitation or in-home day habilitation setting.
+A service provider of on-site individualized skills and socialization, off-site individualized skills and socialization, and in-home individualized skills and socialization may provide on-site individualized skills and socialization, off-site individualized skills and socialization, and in-home individualized skills and socialization to an individual at the same time a service coordinator is providing non-face to face service coordination to the individual at the on-site individualized skills and socialization, off-site individualized skills and socialization, and in-home individualized skills and socialization setting.

 Written Documentation